glm-tools/pyglmnet/paper/paper.md

            glm.predict(X)
 ```

-Cross-validation and grid search from ``scikit-learn`` tools can also be employed using pyglmnet according to our compatibility.
+Cross-validation and grid search cross-valiation from ``scikit-learn`` tools can also be employed with pyglmnet according to this compatibility.

 # Acknowledgements